ryanwilsond/belte/samples/README.md

 To run a sample directly using the Buckle compiler, run `buckle -i <Path/to/sample>`.
-When using the Buckle compiler to run the samples, specifying each file is unnecessary, and instead just specify the directory (e.g. `buckle -i samples/HelloWorld`).
+When using the Buckle compiler to run the samples, specifying each file is unnecessary, instead just specify the directory (e.g. `buckle -i samples/HelloWorld`).

 ## Creating an *.msproj File